openstack/networking-generic-switch/doc/source/configuration.rst

     password = password
     secret = secret

+    # You can set ngs_switchport_mode according to switchmode you have set on
+    # the switch.
+The following options are supported: general, access.
+It
+    # will default to access mode if left unset.
+In general mode, the port
+    # be set to transmit untagged packets.
+    ngs_switchport_mode = access

 Dell PowerConnect devices have been seen to have issues with multiple concurrent configuration sessions.
 See :ref:`synchronization` for details on how to limit the number of concurrent active connections to each device.